LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 1. In the same method, choose one of the titles randomly, and modify the return statement so that instead of the hard-coded value "The Big Lebowski", it returns the randomly selected title.
 Here are some tips:
     * Recall that we can generate random numbers in Python with [the `random` module](https://docs.python.org/2/library/random.html).
 Add `import random` to the top of `main.py` to make this module available to our code.
 Read the module documentation to determine which method within the module is best for the task at hand.
     * Write your code so that if you were to add or remove some movies from your list, it will still randomly choose one, no matter how many items are in the list.
 In other words, your code should not contain a "magic number" like `5`.
+1. In addition to today's movie, add another section of the page that informs people what tomorrow's movie will be.
+Back in your `get` method, add another chunk of HTML to your response string.
+You can do the same basic thing again: an `<h1>` element, with a `<p>` element underneath it.

 If you complete the steps above, you should see that the "movie of the day" changes each time you refresh the page!